-The flowers are beautiful by their own, and they are commonly used in Hawaii to make garlands know as leis.
+The flowers are beautiful on their own, and they are commonly used in Hawaii to make garlands know as leis.

-Being one of the most popular flowers in the world, most roses are strongly scented.
+Being one of the most popular flowers in the world, most roses have a strong, instantly recognizable scent.

 4. Parijat: Nyctanthes arbor-tristis

-Parijat trees bloom at night and during the spring season, they are usually full of beautiful, fragrant flowers.
+- Parijat trees bloom at night and during the spring, and they are usually full of beautiful, fragrant flowers.

 - Parijat flowers are considered sacred in some cultures.

 5. Gandharaj: Gardenia

-Gardenia flowers, popularly known as gandharaj flowers in India are especially known for their unique and high fragrance.
-The word 'gandharaj' can be translated as 'king of fragrances," which is an indication of how highly-regarded this flower is in South Asia.
+Gardenia flowers, popularly known as gandharaj flowers in India, are especially known for their unique fragrance.
+The word 'gandharaj' can be translated as "king of fragrances," which is an indication of how highly-regarded this flower is in South Asia.